tursodatabase/libsql/README.md

 If you are reading this on GitHub or some other Git repository or service, then you are looking at a mirror.
 The names of check-ins and other artifacts in a Git mirror are different from the official names for those objects.
-The offical names for check-ins are found in a footer on the check-in comment for authorized mirrors.
+The official names for check-ins are found in a footer on the check-in comment for authorized mirrors.
 The official check-in name can also be seen in the `manifest.uuid` file in the root of the tree.
 Always use the official name, not  the